 Start using cash and save your change to put aside a few dollars each day.
 Adding a few more dollars on top of that is a small expense you can probably afford, and the payoff down the line is well worth it.
 In general, this method of saving a few dollars per day is the easiest way to get enough money for a big purchase you usually wouldn’t buy.

 Always remember to stick to your financial goals every day.
 The only way to have enough for what you want while also keeping enough for your necessary expenses is by being consistent.
 If you slip up one day and stray from your budget, the rippling effects will affect the days and weeks ahead in a stressful way.

 Remembering to be responsible about your money can make you a better person, too – you won’t get that if you go out on a whim every day.

 77. Cut costs by using a money-saving app

-Apps are arguably the most expensive way to save money in 2016.
+Apps are arguably the most expensive way to save money.
 There is an app for everything!
 You can get an app to check the lowest gas prices.
 You can get one to automatically check for the best coupon at an online store.
 You can get one to automatically grab print-out coupons for stores in your area.